cassiomolin/http-patch-spring/README.md

 >
 >The `PUT` method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message payload. [...]

-As per definition, the `PUT` method is meant to be used for:
+So, as per definition, the `PUT` method is meant to be used for:

 - Creating resources <sup>*</sup> and/or;
 - Replacing the state of a given resource.

-It's not meant for performing _partial modifications_ to resource.
-To fill this gap, the `PATCH` method was created a it is currently defined in the [RFC 5789][rfc5789]:
+It's not meant for performing _partial modifications_ to resource at all.
+To fill this gap, the `PATCH` method was created and it is currently defined in the [RFC 5789][rfc5789]:

 > [**2.
 The PATCH Method**][patch]
 >